eijikominami/aws-cloudformation-templates/static-website-hosting-with-ssl/README.md

 | LogBacketName | String | | ○ | If it's empty, the bucket name logging data are stored is named 'defaultsecuritysettings-logs-${AWS::Region}-${AWS::AccountId}'. |
 | WebACL | ENABLED / DISABLED | DISABLED | ○ | If it is **DISABLED**, AWS WAF does NOT created. |

-If you deploy ``Synthetics Stack`` individually, you can provide optional parameters as follows.
+If you deploy ``Real-time Dashboard Stack`` individually, you can provide optional parameters as follows.

 | Name | Type | Default | Required | Details |
 | --- | --- | --- | --- | --- |